Baldinof/roadrunner-bundle/README.md

 If you don't use Symfony Flex:
 - register `Baldinof\RoadRunnerBundle\BaldinofRoadRunnerBundle` in your kernel
-- copy the default RoadRunner configuration: `cp vendor/baldinof/roadrunner-bundle/.rr.yaml .`
+- copy default RoadRunner configuration files: `cp vendor/baldinof/roadrunner-bundle/.rr.* .`

 ## Usage